 If your skin is impacting the way in which you live your everyday life, it may be a good idea to see your GP and be referred to a dermatologist to receive professional care and advice.
 Whilst embracing a simple regime and sticking to it should help, sometimes you need a GP or dermatologist’s advice that is tailored to the individual.
 Don’t think twice about seeking advice; the positive impact can be bigger than you imagined.

-What is the best makeup to use on blemish-prone skin?
+What is the best makeup to use on acne-prone skin?

 Be patient when looking for what really works for you – remember your skin is unique.
 Making obvious decisions, like using an oil-free product if you suffer from oily skin will also prove to be useful, and choose hypoallergenic, non-comedogenic foundation.

-Should I wear sunscreen if I have oily or blemish-prone skin?
+Should I wear sunscreen if I have oily or acne-prone skin?

 Yes, you should always protect your skin from the harmful effects of the sun, but the key is to find a sun cream that is suitable for your skin type.
 If your skin is oily or acne-prone, choose a sun cream which is non-comedogenic which means it won’t clog your pores.